 - Alignment with the Harry Potter Alliance’s commitment to creating a novel approach to social change.

-- Good interpersonal skills, sense of humor, and an interest in working with artists and weirdos
+- Great interpersonal skills, sense of humor, and an interest in working with artists and weirdos.

-- Experience in fandom or a willingness to learn.
+- Experience in nerdy fandoms.
 Unapologetic geeking out over literature, film, and popular culture is a major plus.

 - A strong understanding of and commitment to social justice issues and an interest in nonprofit work, activism, and social movements.

 Please submit a cover letter and resume to email@example.com.
 We’ll be in touch soon if we wish to set up an interview.